In-app notifications: 8 types, best practices, and examples

 1. Retention: keep users coming back

-The 3.5x retention stat from Localytics isn't an outlier.
-It reflects a consistent pattern: users who receive relevant, well-timed in-app messages build stronger habits and stick around longer.
+The 3.5x retention stat from Localytics reflects a consistent pattern: users who receive relevant, well-timed in-app messages build stronger habits and stick around longer.
 That's because in-app notifications can re-surface value at the moment a user might otherwise drift.
-A well-placed tooltip reminding someone about an underused feature, a checklist tracking their setup progress, or a banner announcing a capability they've been waiting for - these small interventions compound into dramatically better retention curves.
+A well-placed tooltip reminding someone about an underused feature, a checklist tracking their setup progress, or a banner announcing a capability they've been waiting for - these small interventions compound into dramatically better retention rates.

 Consider this: the average mobile app loses 77% of its daily active users within the first three days after install.
 In-app notifications give you a direct channel to intervene during that critical window.